Vocational recognition in Germany has many stakeholders. We present the key stakeholders to you in a summary.

 Professional recognition for business (Unternehmen Berufsanerkennung, UBA) provides information to companies about the options for professional recognition and makes them aware of the opportunities for companies associated with this.
 UBA offers companies specific support as well as communication services and networking opportunities.
 The project is funded by the Federal Ministry of Education and Research (BMBF) , coordinated in the areas of industry and commerce by DIHK Service GmbH, and in the craft trades by the Central Agency for Continuing Vocational Education and Training in the Skilled Crafts (ZWH).

-The Central Service Agency for Professional Recognition (ZSBA) counsels skilled workers living abroad and supports them in the recognition procedure.
+The Service Center for Professional Recognition (ZSBA) counsels skilled workers living abroad and supports them in the recognition procedure.
 The ZSBA expands on the initial counselling provided by the hotline “Working and Living in Germany”.
 It is based at the Centre for International Migration and Development (ZAV) in the Federal Employment Agency (BA) and is being funded for an initial phase of four years by the Federal Ministry of Education and Research (BMBF).